FZJ-IEK3-VSA/ethos.REFLOW/README.md

 The script will copy the necessary files while excluding specific files and directories such as *'example_workflows'*, *'contributors.txt'*, *'LICENSE.txt'*, and the *.git* directory.

-4. Navigate back to **your own project repo** to your first commit and push to the remote repository:
+4. Navigate back to **your own project repo** to make your first commit and then push to the remote repository:
 ```bash
 git add .
 ```